isabella232/win32-pr.es-es/desktop-src/DirectShow/ec-errorabortex.md

 ## <a name="remarks"></a>Comentarios

-El filtro origen [de Windows Media](windows-media-source-filter.md) heredado envía este evento.
+El filtro [heredado Windows origen multimedia](windows-media-source-filter.md) envía este evento.
 Los nuevos filtros no deben enviar este evento.

 ## <a name="requirements"></a>Requisitos